HorvathLab/NGS/ReadCounts/docs/Usage.md

 Threads/BAM, -t TPB, --threadsperbam=TPB

-> Worker threads per alignment file.
+> Each worker thread is allocated one or more BAM files.
 Indicate no threading with 0.
-Default=1.
+Default: 0.

+Read Group, -G READGROUP, --readgroup=READGROUP

+> Additional read grouping based on read name/identifier strings or BAM-file RG.
+[Read Grouping](Grouping.md) for more details.
+Default: None, group reads by BAM-file only.

 Quiet, -q, --quiet